-Focusing on the time on the clock can be fun – but here are a few other race-day goals to consider.
+Focusing on the time on the clock can be fun – but here are a few other running race goals to consider.

 Most often, we train to race and race to beat our personal records.
 But any seasoned athlete will tell you that not every race will be a PR, so it’s important to set non-time-related goals for some races.